Taxel/PlexTraktSync/README.md

 - Click "Apply".
 - The container should start automatically.
 If not, start it.
 - Enter the console for the container.
-- Enter `python3 -m plextraktsync` to start the credential process described above.
+- Enter `plextraktsync` to start the credential process described above.

 ### GitHub